jiayuewu16/Taskify/README.md

 * User can view details of rewards.
 * Parents can edit rewards.
 * Rewards splash screen for the child when a child reaches a points threshold.
+* User can log in with Facebook.
+* User can link their existing account with Facebook.
+* User can post earned rewards to Facebook.

 ### 2. Screen Archetypes